-Nike Stocks Drop After Zion Williamson’s Bizarre Shoe Malfunction
+Nike Stock Drops After Zion Williamson’s Bizarre Shoe Malfunction

-The Duke Blue Devils fell to the University of North Carolina Tar Heels last night in their first of two match ups of the regular season that began with a major injury after just the first 36 seconds of the first half of the basketball game.
+The Duke Blue Devils fell to the University of North Carolina Tar Heels last night in their first of two matchups of the regular season that began with a major injury after just the first 36 seconds of the first half of the basketball game.

-Duke’s freshman phenom Zion Williamson suffered from what is now known to be a knee sprain while trying to make a cut, but the move also had another bizarre outcome — the phenom’s left Nike PG2.5 shoe completely split open, revealing his sock-covered foot to all of Cameron Indoor Stadium, as well as the thousands watching at home.
+Duke’s freshman phenom Zion Williamson suffered from what is now known to be a knee sprain while trying to make a cut, but the move also had another bizarre outcome — the phenom’s left Nike PG2.5 shoe completely split open, revealing his sock-covered foot to all of Cameron Indoor Stadium as well as the thousands watching at home.

 As noted by Business Insider, social media users were quick to place blame on Nike, who not only provides the footwear, but also the jerseys and equipment for the Blue Devils.